Overview

 - a letter of support from the student’s advisor that makes clear the connection between the student’s proposal and the field of Jewish Studies and notes the relevance of the grant support to the student’s academic trajectory.

-- TIJS grants are meant to be supplemental to other sources of support.
+- TIJS grants are meant to supplement other sources of support and not meant to cover the entire course of activity.
+Typically, grants are awarded in the $250 - $2,000 range so that TIJS can support as many eligible projects as possible.
 Therefore, all applications must contain as part of the budget a list of all other funding sources to which the applicant is applying or from which they have already received support.
 Graduate students, for example, should detail funds they expect to receive or have applied for from their home department and/or from the Laney Graduate School.

 - Late or incomplete applications will not be considered as part of the current funding cycle.